 The facility transforms raw data into biological knowledge.
-We provide Systems Biology analysis of datasets generated in the Shared Resources (e.g., microarray, proteomics and Next-Gen sequencing data) for our investigators as well as comparison with and analysis of other available datasets.
-Three members of the Facility assist researchers with advanced bioinformatics and biostatistics analysis helping to put data into biological context across various disease areas to create testable hypotheses and understand biology of the process.
+We provide Systems Biology analysis of datasets generated in the Shared Resources (e.g., proteomics and next-generation sequencing data) as well as comparison with and analysis of other available datasets.
+Three members of the Core (two with Ph.D. and one B.S.) assist researchers with advanced bioinformatics and biostatistics analysis helping to put data into biological context across various disease areas to create testable hypotheses and understand biology of the process.
 The facility also assists in database development, data management for large projects and implementing specific bioinformatic tools and pipelines.

 Examples of recent systems biology/network building projects: